 Another important factor to keep in mind is that if your Jeep has experienced death wobble and you may have fixed the cause, it is imperative that you check all of the other front suspension components.
 This is due to the fact that the violent oscillation that happens when death wobble occurs can cause other suspension and steering components to come loose - which will only exacerbate the issue.

 For example, if the death wobble was sourced to a blown bushing in the front track bar, you could get that replaced and tightened back up properly.
 But depending on how bad the death wobble was, or how long it was left ignored, other bushings could have been damaged or bolts loosened.
 A loose bolt in a situation like this could be detrimental because it could oblong the mounting hole, thus never allowing a secure fit without repair.
-Regardless of the Wrangler parts you need to get your Jeep back on the road, look no further than CJ's to get the job done!

 Sources: NHTSA | Image/Media Credits: Project-JK.com, Rare Parts Inc.